On ultrafilter extensions of first-order models and ultrafilter interpretations: Introduction

-In Section~4, we define an even wider concept of generalized models together with their semantic based on limits of ultrafilters, and show that this new concept absorbs the ordinary concept of models with the usual semantic (Theorem~\ref{ordinary-models-as-new-generalized}) as well as our previous concept of generalized models with their semantic (Theorem~\ref{generalized-models:-old-vs-new}).
-We provide two more specific operations, $i$ and~$I$, which turn generalized models in the narrow sense into ones in the wide sense, show how they relate to the operations $e$ and~$E$ via their limits in appropriate topologies (Theorems \ref{e-as-lim-of-i} and~\ref{E-as-lim-of-I}), and establish necessary and sufficient conditions under which generalized models in the wide sense are the images of ones in the narrow sense under $i$ and~$I$, and also are two canonical ultrafilter extensions of some ordinary models (Theorems \ref{top-char-of-i-of-old} and~\ref{top-char-of-I-of-old}).
-Finally, we define homomorphisms between generalized models in the wide sense, and establish for them an ``abstract extension theorem'' (Theorem~\ref{abstract-ET-generalized}) and two Second Extension Theorems (Theorems \ref{SET-generalized} and~\ref{SET-generalized-I-version}).
+In Section~4, we define an even wider concept of ultrafilter models together with their semantics based on limits of ultrafilters, and show that this new concept absorbs the ordinary concept of models with the usual semantics (Theorem~\ref{ordinary-models-as-new-generalized}) as well as our previous concept of ultrafilter models with their semantics (Theorem~\ref{generalized-models:-old-vs-new}).
+We provide two more specific operations, $i$ and~$I$, which turn ultrafilter models in the narrow sense into ones in the wide sense, show how they relate to the operations $e$ and~$E$ via their limits in appropriate topologies (Theorems \ref{e-as-lim-of-i} and~\ref{E-as-lim-of-I}), and establish necessary and sufficient conditions under which ultrafilter models in the wide sense are the images of ones in the narrow sense under $i$ and~$I$, and also are two canonical ultrafilter extensions of some ordinary models (Theorems \ref{top-char-of-i-of-old} and~\ref{top-char-of-I-of-old}).
+Finally, we define homomorphisms between ultrafilter models in the wide sense, and establish for them an ``abstract extension theorem'' (Theorem~\ref{abstract-ET-generalized}) and two Second Extension Theorems (Theorems \ref{SET-generalized} and~\ref{SET-generalized-I-version}).
 In Section~5, we conclude the article by posing some problems and tasks.

 A~part of the results mentioned in Sections~1--3 was announced in~\cite{Poliakov Saveliev}; here we provide complete proofs of all our results. \footnote{In~\cite{Poliakov Saveliev}, it was erroneously stated that the set of right continuous maps forms a~compact Hausdorff space w.r.t.~the pointwise convergence topology; actually, the intended topology was a~{\it restricted\/} pointwise convergence topology, as explained in details below.}